abelsiqueira/ugly/README.md

 **Note**: Due CUTEst compatibility with many architectures and operating system is hard to follow the steps above.
 Since ugly remove this compatibility it's easy to achieve the installation with only this steps.

+### Static Library

+To build interfaces for some languages, e.g. Julia, it needs shared library.